nmshd/documentation/_docs_explore/22-security.md

 The Connector should be part of the organizations network, otherwise there would be privacy issues with unencrypted payload or third-parties being able to impersonate the organization.
 It acts a central integration point within the organization and thus can be easily kept up-to-date.
 In our opinion, this is a far better approach than to upgrade any business system with encryption and communication capabilities.

-# Security Recommendations for Apps and End-Users

-We've summarized some tips for end-user device usage on this site.
-A great resource for more in-depth information about those tips is the [website of the Federal Office for Information Security (BSI, Bundesamt für Sicherheit in der Informationstechnik).](https://www.bsi.bund.de/EN/Themen/Verbraucherinnen-und-Verbraucher/Informationen-und-Empfehlungen/Cyber-Sicherheitsempfehlungen/Basisschutz-fuer-Computer-Mobilgeraete/Schutz-fuer-Mobilgeraete/Sicherheit-bei-Apps/sicherheit-bei-apps_node.html)

-We do not know every security guideline and tip out there, so please also check security tips of your operating systems like ([Android](https://www.android.com/intl/safety/), or [iOS](https://support.apple.com/guide/security/welcome/web)).

-Please also understand, that we - as anybody else - cannot give you any security guaranty of your device or our system.
-With this page we are addressing the most common risks of end-user device usage.
-Even if you follow those guidances, it might happen that a security incident happens.

-## Enable PIN/Password Authentication of Device

-The first line of defense for your device is a strong password or PIN.
-It is essential to enable this feature on your device to prevent unauthorized access.
-A secure password should be at least between eight and twelve characters long and contain a mixture of upper and lower case letters, numbers and symbols.
-Additionally, you should avoid using easily guessable passwords, such as birthdays or names.

-## Only One Person Should Use the Device

-It is recommended that only one person uses the device, and they should not share their password with anyone.
-Sharing passwords can lead to unauthorized access and compromise the security of the device.

-## Update the Operating System Regularly

-Operating system updates are crucial to maintaining the security of your device.
-These updates often include security patches that address vulnerabilities and bugs that could compromise your device's security.
-Therefore, it is important to keep your device's operating system up-to-date with the latest patches and updates.

-## Enable Hard-Disk Encryption

-Hard-disk encryption is a security feature that encrypts the data stored on your device's hard disk.
-This feature adds an extra layer of security to your device, making it difficult for anyone to access your data if the device is lost or stolen.

-## Enable a Virus Scanner

-Viruses and malware pose a significant threat to your device's security.
-It is important to enable a virus scanner on your device to protect it from potential threats.
-The virus scanner will scan your device for viruses and malware and alert you if it detects any threats.

-## Expert Corner

-### Rooted Devices

-Rooting a device involves gaining access to the device's root or administrative privileges.
-While rooting a device provides greater control over the device, it also exposes the device to potential security risks.
-Rooted devices are more vulnerable to malware and other security threats.
-Therefore, it is recommended to avoid rooting your device unless you have a good reason to do so.

-### Developer-enabled Phones

-Developer-enabled phones are designed for developers and come with additional features that allow them to customize the device's software.
-However, these features also make the device more vulnerable to potential security risks.
-Therefore, it is important to be cautious when using developer-enabled phones and avoid installing apps from untrusted sources.

 # Communication Security

 Enmeshed uses the highest standards of encrypted communication.
 It is end-to-end encrypted by using public key cryptography between identities.
 Different keypairs for the identity, for each device and each contact are used to distinguish the different communication areas (technical, multi-factor or contractual).
 Where possible, random keys are used and shared securely.
 If a random key is not possible, derived keys from high-entropy master keys (not passwords) are used.
 Very first keys are exchanged over Key Exchange Protocols, so that as little key material as possible is shared.
 Please refer to the [Cryptography Section]({% link _docs_explore/62-cryptography.md %}) to get more information about the used algorithms, libraries and methodologies.